Q: Why is water an ingredient in your shampoos? Doesn't it water down the formulas?

 Q: Do you make any products that are hypoallergenic?

 A: Hypoallergenic is a marketing term that refers to products formulated without the use of known allergens.
 Aubrey® formulations are 100% natural and leave out many known allergens.
 We do not claim that our products are hypoallergenic because not every person will react the same way to the same product.
-However, our Vegecol (type 6) skin care line is excellent for people with sensitive skin.
+However, our Calming Skin Therapy line is excellent for people with sensitive complexions.